The walls of all blood vessels except the smallest consist of three layers: the tunica intima, tunica media, and tunica externa.

 Arterial pathways tend to be clear, but there are often many interconnections in venous pathways, making them difficult to follow.

 There are at least two areas where venous drainage does not parallel the arterial supply: the dural sinuses draining the brain, and the hepatic portal system draining from the digestive organs to the liver before entering the main systemic circulation.

-Blood drained from the head and neck is collected by three pairs of veins.
-(Fig. 19.26; Table 19.10)
+Blood drained from the head and neck is collected by three pairs of veins (internal jugular veins, external jugular veins, and the vertebral veins).

 The vascular endothelium is formed by mesodermal cells that collect throughout the embryo in blood islands, which give rise to extensions that form rudimentary vascular tubes.